plague-doctor/sys-tools/README.md

         -d  --dns  dns=     Specify a DNS server
         -r  --resolve       Resolve DNS name

-    returned symbols:
-        ✔    - Host is ALIVE and resolves properly.
-        ✔    - Host is ALIVE but doesn't resolve.
-        ✘    - Host id DOWN but resolves.

     <IP> is very flexible and can be one of any of the following formats:

         192.0.2.18                192.0.2.18/32